Stochastic Matching Bandits with Rare Optimization Updates: Introduction

+\begin{itemize} \item We introduce a practical framework of \emph{stochastic matching bandits} (SMB), which models stochastic arm-side choices under latent preferences and targets revenue maximization.
+While this framework captures important features of real-world matching systems, a naive implementation requires solving an NP-hard combinatorial optimization problem at every round, rendering such approaches computationally impractical at scale.

-\item Under SMB, we first develop a batched algorithm that balances exploration and exploitation with limited matching updates.
-Assuming knowledge of a non-linearity parameter $\kappa$, the algorithm achieves $\widetilde{\mathcal{O}}(\sqrt{T})$ regret using only minimal matching updates of $\Theta(\log\log T)$---and thus $\mathcal{O}(1)$ amortized computational cost for a large enough $T$.
+\item Under the SMB framework, we develop a batched algorithm that balances exploration and exploitation with limited matching updates.
+Assuming knowledge of a non-linearity parameter $\kappa$, the algorithm achieves $\widetilde{\mathcal{O}}(\sqrt{T})$ regret while invoking expensive combinatorial optimization only $\Theta(\log\log T)$ times over the entire horizon, substantially reducing the overall computational burden compared to naive per-round optimization.